Muthukumar-Subramaniam/k8s-learning-path/metallb.md

 ### Overview

-Layer 3 mode uses BGP (Border Gateway Protocol) to announce external IPs.
+Layer 3 mode uses [BGP (Border Gateway Protocol)](bgp.md) to announce external IPs.
 Each node peers with your network router(s) and advertises routes, enabling true load balancing across multiple nodes.

+> 💡 **Learn More**: See [bgp.md](bgp.md) for comprehensive BGP concepts and how it works.

 ### How It Works